Nadeau-Innovations/site/content/post/fractional-experts-a-productmarketfit-solution-for-startups/index.md

 ## Extending Financial Runways

 One of the biggest challenges for startups is extending their financial runways.
 Hiring fractional experts can help startups extend their financial runways by reducing their burn rate.
-As noted by Pivot + Edge in an article titled "[How to Balance Achieving Your Hiring Goals While Extending Your Financial Runway](https://www.pivotandedge.com/our-blog/how-to-balance-achieving-your-hiring-goals-while-extending-your-financial-runway/)," startups can use the money they save on salaries and benefits to invest in other business areas, such as marketing and product development.
+As noted by Pivot + Edge in an article titled "[How to Balance Achieving Your Hiring Goals While Extending Your Financial Runway](https://www.pivotandedge.com/our-blog/how-to-balance-achieving-your-hiring-goals-while-extending-your-financial-runway/)," startups can use the money they save to invest in other business areas, such as marketing, product development, and even salaries.

 > "Compensation is wildly complicated, and it's easy to fall into the same trap that many professional sports franchises fall into during free agency – overpaying for talent because of poor scouting or a false sense of urgency."
 >